This Week’s Guest

-Thank you to Mike Fields for delving into all of the factors surrounding aggression in our kids.
+Thank you to Maude Le Roux for sharing her knowledge about how visualization develops and leads to imagination.
 I hope that you learned something valuable and will share it on Facebook or Twitter and feel free to share relevant experiences, questions, or comments in the Comments section below.

 Until next time, here’s to choosing play and experiencing joy everyday!